 - When doors should be locked.

-- Procedures for reporting lost/stolen access card or badge.
+- Procedures for reporting lost/stolen access cards or badges.

 - Password change policy (don’t write passwords down!).